Stock futures trade lower ahead of Powell comments

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In other trading Thursday, U.S. benchmark crude oil rose 41 cents to $61.63 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Thursday, U.S. benchmark crude oil fell 42 cents to $60.86 per barrel in electronic trading on the New York Mercantile Exchange.
 It gained $1.53 on Wednesday to $61.28 per barrel.
-Brent crude, the international standard, added 43 cents to $64.50 per barrel.
+Brent crude, the international standard, gave up 42 cents to $63.65 per barrel.

 The Associated Press contributed to this article.